-(CNN) -- Here's a look at what you need to know about the NCAA Men's Basketball Tournament.
+(CNN) -- Here's some background information about the NCAA Men's Basketball Tournament.

-April 8, 2013 - The championship game takes place at the Georgia Dome in Atlanta, Georgia.
+April 8, 2013 - The championship game takes place at the Georgia Dome in Atlanta.
 The Louisville Cardinals defeat the Michigan Wolverines 82-76.

 The selection process is based on a number of factors including win-loss record, strength of schedule and Rating Percentage Index (RPI) data.